Thor (Marvel Cinematic Universe): Avenging the fallen and the Time Heist

 Thor, along with the surviving Avengers and Rocket, return to the Avengers Compound to assess the damage.
 Three weeks later, Thor goes with Rogers, Romanoff, Banner, Rhodes, Rocket, Carol Danvers and Nebula into space to Titan II to confront Thanos.
 After discovering that Thanos destroyed the Stones to prevent further use, an enraged Thor decapitates him with Stormbreaker.
 Sometime between 2018 and 2023, Thor and the remaining Asgardians settle in Tønsberg, Norway where they create a colony called New Asgard.
 Thor becomes an overweight alcoholic as a result of his trauma.

 In 2023, Rocket and Banner arrive in New Asgard and urge Thor to return to the Avengers and hear their plan to undo Thanos' actions.
 Thor returns to the Compound, reuniting with the Avengers, and learns of the plan to time travel via the Quantum Realm to collect the Infinity Stones from different points in the past.
-He and Rocket travel to Asgard in an alternate 2013 where he meets an alternate Frigga, who reignites Thor's sense of purpose, and he regains an alternate version of Mjolnir.
+He and Rocket travel to Asgard in an alternate 2013 where he meets an alternate Frigga, who reignites Thor's sense of purpose, and he borrows an alternate version of Mjolnir.
 Upon returning, the original Avengers hold a silent mourning for Romanoff, who sacrificed herself to obtain the Soul Stone.
 After Banner restores the lives Thanos erased, an alternate version of Thanos from 2014 travels through the Quantum Tunnel and attacks the Avengers Compound.
-Thor, Stark and Rogers confront and battle Thanos.
+Thor, Stark and Rogers confront and battle Thanos, with Rogers proving worthy to wield Mjolnir during the battle.
 After the restored Avengers, Guardians, Asgardians, Ravagers, Masters of the Mystic Arts and the Wakandan army arrive, Thor participates in the final battle against Thanos and his army.
 In the end, Stark sacrifices himself to kill Thanos and his forces.
 Afterward, Thor attends Stark's funeral.
 While Rogers returns the alternate Stones and Mjolnir to their respective timelines, Thor returns to New Asgard, where he makes Valkyrie the new ruler and leaves with the Guardians of the Galaxy into space.